Plactic relations for $r$-domino tableaux: Introduction

-where $s_0$ is the transposition $(-1,1)$ and $\{s_i=(i,i+1) | 1\leq i\leq n-1\}$ is the type $A$ generators of $B_n$.
-Recently, the role of $r$-domino tableaux in this theory is revealed in the work of Bonnaf{\'e}, Geck, Iancu, and Lam \cite{Geck-Lam} through two main conjectures: \begin{enumerate} \item[ $\bullet$] {\it Conjecture A:} If $ r a < b < (r+1)a$ for some $r\geq 0$ then two signed permutations lie in the same Kazhdan Lusztig right (left) cell if and only if their insertion (recording) $r$-domino tableau are the same. \item[ $\bullet$]{\it Conjecture B:} If $b=r a$ for some $r \geq 1$ then two signed permutations lie in the same Kazhdan Lusztig right (left) cell if and only if their insertion (recording) $r$-domino tableau or $(r-1)$-domino tableau are the same. \end{enumerate} Furthermore, Pietraho \cite{Pietraho} adopts Garfinkle's notion of cycles to extend it for any positive integer $r$ and he shows that the set of signed permutations whose insertion $r$ or $(r+1)$-domino tableau are the same is equivalent to the set of signed permutations whose insertion $r$-domino tableaux are equivalent through the notion of open cycles.
+where $s_0$ is the transposition $(-1,1)$ and $\{s_i=(i,i+1) | 1\leq i\leq n-1\}$ are the type $A$ generators of $B_n$.
+Recently, the role of $r$-domino tableaux in this theory is revealed in the work of Bonnaf{\'e}, Geck, Iancu, and Lam \cite{Geck-Lam} through two main conjectures: \begin{enumerate} \item[ $\bullet$] {\it Conjecture A:} If $ r a < b < (r+1)a$ for some $r\geq 0$ then two signed permutations lie in the same Kazhdan-Lusztig right (left) cell if and only if their insertion (recording) $r$-domino tableau are the same. \item[ $\bullet$]{\it Conjecture B:} If $b=r a$ for some $r \geq 1$ then two signed permutations lie in the same Kazhdan-Lusztig right (left) cell if and only if their insertion (recording) $r-1$-domino tableau are equivalent through the notion of open cycles. \end{enumerate}

-On the other hand, in order to establish the proofs of these conjecture one definitely needs the plactic relations between signed permutations which determines when the insertion $r$-domino tableaux of two signed permutations are the same or equivalent through the notion of open cycles.
+In order to establish the proofs of these conjecture one definitely needs the plactic relations between signed permutations which determines when the insertion $r$-domino tableaux of two signed permutations are the same or equivalent through the notion of open cycles.
 Our aim here is to fill this gap.